Dreis: Coat of arms

 The municipality’s arms might be described thus: Or an eagle bicapitated displayed sable with nimbi gules surmounted by a Latin cross argent, itself surmounted by a dexter hand palewise proper, the forefinger and middle finger extended, the others flexed.

 The arms go back to a court seal from 1722 which bore the inscription SVB MANV SOLIVS DEI (“Under the only God’s hand”).
 The eagle is the old Imperial eagle.
 The cross and the hand are traditional charges locally standing for the old jurisdiction that the municipality held.
 The hand, with the forefinger and middle finger extended, is what in German is called a Schwurhand (“swearing hand” or “oath-taking hand”), as this is the typical gesture locally.

 The approval from the state of Rhineland-Palatinate for Dreis to bear its own arms was issued on 20 March 1962.

 Culture and sightseeing

 Schloss Dreis

 Schloss Dreis, built in 1774 as the Echternach abbots’ summer seat, later passed into the ownership of the Counts of Walderdorff.
 The two-and-a-half floor quarrystone building with red sandstone structural members is truly worth seeing for its rich décor.

-Economy and infrastructure

 The Waldhotel Sonnora in Dreis is, according to Gault Millau, among the nine best restaurants in Germany.